Yakima Valley of WA State

 Concerned citizens approached Professor William Erdly, PhD, Chair of the Computing and Systems Science division at the University of Washington Bothell (UWB) to see if computer science students at the university could explore technologies that might assist in school screenings and treatment of near vision disorders.

-Alan Pearson OD PhD joined Professor Erdly and students as the Clinical Advisor of the new Children’s Vision Research Group.
+Alan Pearson OD PhD joined Professor Erdly to advise students working on projects at the EYE Research Group.

 See how much we've progressed!